jlfemino/simulmedia/README.md

 * `simulmedia/htmlcov/index.html` for test coverage

 ## TODO Items:
 ### Basic
 * API:
     * Take the time to return response schema in Swagger docs.
     * Add i18n support for Swagger docs and URL params
+    * Add auth
 * DAO:
     * Swap out SQLite for something more robust.
     * Add support for connection pooling.
     * Add support for transactional boundaries.
 * Services:
+    * Create permissions structure to go with service auth
+    * Create login service for auth
     * Create an Ads listener service for Ad server polling (and/or pushing Ads to)
 * Types:
     * Ads: Add support for proper URL validation